ifTNT/arduino-cscope-ctags/README.md

 ### Positional arguments

 - fqbn : The Fully Qualified Board Name (FQBN) of your target board.
 It can be obtained by command `arduino-cli board listall`. e.g.: arduino:avr:uno
 - sketch_path : The path to your Arduino sketch.
-Must contain at least one '.ino' file.
+Must contain at least one ".ino" file.

 ### Optional arguments

 - -h, --help : show this help message and exit
 - -o DB_OUTPUT, --db-output DB_OUTPUT
   - The base output folder related to your sketch directory.
-Default is the '.tags' folder in your sketch directory.
+Default is the ".tags" folder in your sketch directory.

 ## Limitations and known issues